mhzhu1/cs323-notes/logic/representation/index.md

 1. Otherwise, accept the transition with probability $$p=\exp(\frac{-\Delta E}{T})$$
 where T is the temperature parameter

-Note that we need some randomness so the algorithm doesn't get trapped in local minima
+Note that the randomness helps the algorithm not get trapped in local minima.